Unisys COBOL to Java

 Time to Completion

-Using money from the Modernizing Government Technology Act's Technology Modernization Fund (TMF), a federal housing authority sought to modernize several of its remaining critical systems on a legacy Unisys mainframe.
-Salient CRGT engaged The Software Revolution, Inc. (TSRI) to provide automated code conversion of more than 1.3 million lines of the client's COBOL applications, with hierarchical DMS and relational RDMS databases, to the Microsoft Azure cloud.
+Using money from the Modernizing Government Technology Act's Technology Modernization Fund (TMF), the US Department of Housing and Urban Development (HUD) sought to modernize several of its remaining critical systems on a legacy Unisys mainframe.
+GovCIO engaged The Software Revolution, Inc. (TSRI) to provide automated code conversion of more than 1.3 million lines of the client's COBOL applications, with hierarchical DMS and relational RDMS databases, to the Microsoft Azure cloud.
 TSRI implemented Java as the target language and Microsoft SQL Server as the target relational database at 99.67% automation.